Burglar Alarms & Home Security Systems

 POSITIONING

-- For control panels with onboard keyboards should be installed near the main access point in a convenient location for mains electricity supply and for user operation.
+- For control panels with onboard keyboards, install near the main access point with convenient mains electricity supply for user operation.

 BEST PRACTICE